SummaryRead the full fact sheet

 - Treat yourself with the money you have saved.
 Your efforts deserve to be rewarded.

-- If you do have a cigarette, it’s not the end of your quit attempt.
+- Remember, if you do have a cigarette, it’s not the end of your quit attempt.
 A slip-up is a setback, not a defeat.
-It is safe to keep using quitting medications, including nicotine replacement products, and to keep trying to quit.
+Take note of what your triggers may be and plan how to avoid these in the future.
+After a slip-up it is safe to keep using quitting medications, including nicotine replacement products, and to keep trying to quit.

 Dealing with cravings when quitting smoking

 Cravings only last a few minutes.
 Get through them by using the 4Ds:

 - Delay acting on the urge to reach for a cigarette.

 - Do something else to occupy your mind while your craving passes.

 Nicotine withdrawal when quitting smoking

 Nicotine is the addictive substance in cigarettes that makes people who smoke want to keep on smoking.
 Withdrawal symptoms are the way your body reacts when it stops getting nicotine and all the other chemicals in tobacco smoke.

 Quitting smoking ‘cold turkey’ means suddenly stopping smoking without help.
 This is a popular quitting strategy, but it doesn’t work for everyone.
 Some people are so irritated by the associated withdrawal symptoms that they start smoking again.